Shuchong-LI/scenarios/numpy/lab-numpy-arrays-and-data-types/step1.md

 # Creating Arrays

-Open up a new Python interpreter.
+Open up a new Python interpreter in Ternimal.

 ```bash
 python3